Melissa Mathison

 Melissa Marie Mathison (June 3, 1950 – November 4, 2015) was an American film and television screenwriter and an activist for the Tibetan independence movement.
-She was best known for writing the screenplays for the films The Black Stallion (1979) and E.T. the Extra-Terrestrial (1982), the latter of which earned her the Saturn Award for Best Writing and a nomination for the Academy Award for Best Original Screenplay.
+She wrote the screenplays for the films The Black Stallion (1979) and E.T. the Extra-Terrestrial (1982), the latter of which earned her the Saturn Award for Best Writing and a nomination for the Academy Award for Best Original Screenplay.

 Mathison later wrote The Indian in the Cupboard (1995), based on Lynne Reid Banks's 1980 children's novel of the same name, and Kundun (1997), a biographical-drama film about the Dalai Lama.
 Her final film credit was The BFG (2016), which marked her third collaboration with film director Steven Spielberg.

 Early years

-Mathison was born on June 3, 1950, in Los Angeles, one of five siblings.
+Melissa Marie Mathison was born on June 3, 1950, in Los Angeles, one of five siblings.
 Her father, Richard Randolph Mathison, was the Los Angeles bureau chief of Newsweek.
 Her mother was Margaret Jean (née Kieffer) Mathison, a food writer and convenience-foods entrepreneur.
 After graduating from Providence High School in 1968, Mathison attended the University of California, Berkeley.
 Her family was friendly with Francis Ford Coppola, whose children were babysat by Mathison.
 Coppola offered her a job as his assistant on The Godfather Part II (1974), an opportunity for which she left her studies at UC Berkeley.

 With Coppola's encouragement, she wrote a script for The Black Stallion, adapted from the novel, that caught Steven Spielberg's attention.